 - Specify testing protocols and acceptable ranges for control measures, and document the results of testing and corrective actions taken when control limits are not maintained.

 According to CMS, healthcare facilities are expected to comply with these requirements to protect the health and safety of its patients.
 Those facilities unable to demonstrate measures to minimize the risk of Legionnaires’ Disease are at risk of citation for non-compliance.
 Accrediting organizations will survey healthcare facilities deemed to participate in Medicare for compliance with the requirements listed in this memorandum, as well, and will cite non-compliance accordingly.

-Due to the complexities and seriousness of this subject, we recommend that organization not attempt to create their own water management program.
-Independent consulting will provide both assurance of compliance as well as broad-based knowledge that can lead to an appropriately robust but cost-effective solution.
+Due to the complexities and seriousness of this subject, we recommend that organizations not attempt to create their own water management program.
+Independent consulting will provide both assurances of compliance as well as broad-based knowledge that can lead to an appropriately robust but cost-effective solution.
 Nancrede Engineering is one of the few truly independent consultants in this area.
 Contact us today.
-Also ask about our free basic water testing panel.
+Also, ask about our free basic water testing panel.